Danieldosti51/tone/README.md

 # tone.
-A web app developed using the MERN stack, made for users to suggest music to eachother.
+A web app developed using the MERN stack, made for users to suggest music to each other.